Custom systems

 The deliverables are named before the project starts

-Each custom lane resolves into a concrete plan, system map, runtime manifest, and operating handoff instead of a vague consulting artifact.
+Each custom lane resolves into a concrete plan, build scope, runtime manifest, and handoff instead of a vague consulting artifact.

 System map and scoped build plan